 Suggestion: Watch the 10 minutes video tutorial before reading this article

-Before you start exporting to China, it’s important to know whether an import license is required.
+Before you start exporting to China, you must know whether you need to apply for an import license.

-Without an import license, you won’t pass the customs clearance, even if the application can be done fairly quickly, you should know in advance what an import license is and how to get one.
+Without an import license, you face the risk of not passing the customs clearance, which can be both time-consuming and costly.
+Even if applications for import licenses can be done fairly quickly, you should know in advance what an import license is and how to get one.

-In this article, I explain the details you need to know about import licenses in China.
+In this article, I explain all the relevant details you have to know about import licenses in China.

 What is an import license?